-I’m going to explain why you should rent in Mexico.
+If you have never lived in Mexico before, you should rent for at least 6 months to a year first.
 Especially before even thinking about buying a house or condo.

-I know many of you will be tempted to buy a condo or house in Mexico when you live there.
-Particularly when it is so cheap and the location so perfect that you want to take it before you miss out on that deal.
+Many of you will be tempted to buy a condo or house when you move to Mexico.
+It’s particularly tempting when it is so cheap, and the location is so perfect that you want to snatch it up before you miss out on that deal.

 Right?

-And in some cases buying a house or property in Mexico might be the best case scenario for you.
-But before you consider that purchase, there are 6 important reasons you should rent before buying a house in Mexico.
+In some cases, buying a house or property in Mexico might be the best-case scenario for you.
+But before you consider that purchase, here are six important reasons to rent before buying a house in Mexico.

 1. Renting in Mexico Is Less Complicated Than Buying